Our focus is to help the individuals we support experience:

 The Institute’s first residential programs in the Commonwealth of Massachusetts opened in the fall of 1986 in northern Worcester County.
 At the request of the Commonwealth’s Commissioner of The Department of Developmental Services, our initial projects were developed to support individuals with the most challenging behavior, because these individuals had no alternatives to treatment except through large state-run training schools.
 Because of our success in helping people acquire new skills in communication and behavioral modulation within community-based homes, The Institute’s specialized array of supports expanded to include more varied support options for adults as well as children with a broad range of special needs.

 During our tenure in the Commonwealth, The Institute has become one of the leaders in providing clinical services and consultation, residential and day options, vocational supports, and staff training focusing on the needs of adults.
-A similar array of services for children with disabilities and their families, including a private DESE approved, special education school, is also offered.
+A similar array of services for children with disabilities and their families, is also offered.
 We have service contracts with the Commonwealth’s Departments of Developmental Services, Mental Health, Social Services, and Early and Secondary Education, the Massachusetts Commission for the Blind, and various public school systems and private pay parties.
 We also consult with several human service organizations in the greater Worcester area about supports for adults and children with extraordinary needs.

 The Institute in Massachusetts serves over 150 children and adults with intellectual and developmental disabilities.